I’ve yet to meet a writer who says ‘yes please’ to the prospect of spending time on marketing, and many shy away from attending marketing summits.

 As a writer, I too don’t want anything cutting into my precious writing opportunities.
 But …

 How else can you become a successful marketer of your products/services?
 How else can you sell your books/courses?

 To ignore this side of your business is as foolish as not keeping proper accounts, needed to complete your tax return.
 It might not be fun, but it has to be done.

-So, today, I’m suggesting a way for writers to embrace marketing – without sacrificing too much writing time and without incurring great expence: signing up to atttend marketing summits.
+So, today, I’m suggesting a way for writers to embrace marketing – without sacrificing too much writing time and without incurring great expense: signing up to attend marketing summits.

 Yes.
 In the coming weeks, I’ll be identifying marketing training opportunities for writers, and most of them will be summits.

 Right now, I recommend you plan to attend The Marketing Automation Success Summit … 7-10 March.

 If you’ve never attended a summit before, read on to discover what it’s all about.

 A summit is a bit like a Wedding Fayre.
 You go along, with your intended, and meet up with local businesses who have something to offer for your big day.

 You decided already to get married – now you need a venue, a caterer, and a cake, and flowers and …